Is Cyber Insurance Worth It? Advantages, Coverage & Requirements Explained

 Sometimes a single click is all it takes: One of your employees falls victim to a malicious email, clicks on a phishing link and suddenly malware begins to spread across your system.
-If you are following the principle of least privilege, it can help you limit the spread, but even under optimal circumstances, a trojan, keylogger or ransomware program can cause incredible damage to your organization.
+Implementing zero trust security and the principle of least privilege helps you limit the spread.
+But even under optimal circumstances, trojans, keyloggers and ransomware can cause incredible damage to your organization.
 Restoring your company network to its full functionality could take weeks or months.

 Unfortunately, scenarios like these are increasingly common.
 Faced with a steady rise in malware, ransomware and cybercrime, more and more companies rely on cyber insurance in order to protect themselves from the financial damages associated with digital threats like these.
 In this article, we’ll look at how cyber insurance can protect your business, what types of coverage are available and the cyber insurance requirements your company must meet in order to qualify for a policy.

 Cyber insurance or cyber liability insurance protects companies from damages and liabilities that arise as the result of hacks, malware attacks or data breaches.
 As a relatively new branch of the insurance industry, there is no clear standard for what a cyber insurance policy must and must not include.
 Policies typically cover costs that are directly associated with a security breach: documenting and investigating the attack, data recovery and hardware repairs, notifying consumers and regulatory agencies, crisis management and PR damage control, etc.

 Depending on your provider, cyberinsurance plans may also offer additional forms of first-party and third-party coverage, including paying for the lost income of your business or covering fines, legal fees and settlements that result from a breach.
 How much protection your company needs depends on your line of business, whether you store and process sensitive data and how rigorous your cybersecurity measures are, among many other factors.

 Why Is Cyber Insurance Important?